maritama/DSC180-Capstone-Web/README.md

 ### Purpose of the Code

 By simply entering/attaching their desired input corpus, the user would get the mined phrases instantly, along with a more comprehensive view of the output with our auto-generated dashboard.

+### Work Cited

+Professor Jingbo Shang’s Github: https://github.com/shangjingbo1226/AutoPhrase

+Jingbo Shang, Jialu Liu, Meng Jiang, Xiang Ren, Clare R Voss, Jiawei Han, "Automated Phrase Mining from Massive Text Corpora", accepted by IEEE Transactions on Knowledge and Data Engineering, Feb.
+2018.